ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   But winter tires and spring stirs
   Storms become but showers
   The valley where the water flows
-  Now green and budding with flowers
+  Now green, budding with flowers

   The spirit sighs and rests her head
   Near to the dwindling winterbourne bed